Neuromarketing Fundamentals Exam

 Discount for NMSBA members

-NMSBA members need to log in to get an 80 euro discount!
+NMSBA members need to log in to get 100 euros off and pay only 149 euros for an attempt!
 Not a member yet?
-Consider this offer
+Compare the different plans

 Intended Learning Outcomes (ILO)